 Many argue that illegal street art is morally reprendensible and that the marring of property, public or private, that does not belong to the artist must be universally discouraged.
-Whether the creation of street art is vandalism or not, however is not the question. here is whether graftiti is art.
-From the the four pieces from common Knowledge art, the only answer to that question is important to remember that art is not inherently good or bad; certainly not fan of everything that folls under the category of art.
+Whether the creation of street art is vandalism or not, however, is not the question.
+The debate here is whether graffiti is art.
+From the Information the tour pieces from common Knowledge aleaned from and art, the only answer to that question yes, graffiti is art is important to remember that art is not inherently good or badj certainly not everyone 15 g fan of everything that folls under the category of art.
 Art is merely ... art.
 And what makes something art That is rather complicated, but history would suggest things can be called art.
-If a work like The Urinal anything, it's that art 15 what the 50 long as others are willing to agree.
-Also, art elicit deeper meanings and can be used jumping off point for deeper conversations The author of Text 3 states that Active curation of street art really got in full swing in pre-Olymp.
-London when the work of a local crew [street artists] swing in pre-Olympic away from the walls of Navigation to make way for street art by several international artists" (lines 46-48).
-Clearly authorities ot graffiti as art it they are willing Commission works by street artists has gained acceptance as an art form in places like Buenos Arres, Toronto, and Berlin (Text3, lines 30, 37, 46).
-People around the world are embracing graffiti as art as they enjoy the decorative hearty and possibly its deeper meanings.
+If a work like The Urinal anything, its that art artist 15 what the 50 long as others are willing to agree.
+Also, art elicit deeper meanings and can be used jumpine off point for deeper conversations The author of Text 3 states that Active curation of street art really got in full swing in pre-Olymp London when the work of a local crew [street artists] swing in pre-Olympic away from the walls of River Lea was scrubbed the Navigation to make way for street art by several international artists" (lines 46-48).
+Clearly authorities ot graffiti as art if they are willing think TU Commission works by street artists